floh-bhaptics/AudioTrip_bhaptics/README.md

 # AudioTrip_bhaptics
-bhaptics integration demo mod for possible native integration?
+Simple bhaptics integration mod for Audio Trip.
+As a mod, this will only work on the PCVR version (Steam and Oculus Rift).

 ## Installation
 1. Get the [MelonLoader installer](https://melonwiki.xyz/#/?id=automated-installation) and install it on your game executable.